-PAYT programs are currently in place in cities such as San Francisco and Seattle, and more than 7,000 communities across the country.
+PAYT programs are currently in place in cities such as San Francisco and Seattle, and more than 7,000 communities across the country-and the de Blasio Administration is reportedly seeking a consultant to consider it here.
 PAYT programs, also called unit-based or variable-rate pricing, provide a direct economic incentive for residents to reduce waste: If a household throws away less, it pays less.
 Experience in other parts of the country suggests that PAYT programs may achieve reductions of up to 35 percent in the amount of waste put out for collection.
 There are a variety of different forms of PAYT programs using bags, tags, or cans in order to measure the amount of waste put out by a resident.
 Residents purchase either specially embossed bags or stickers to put on bags or containers put out for collection.